 Going to Hospital

 Going to hospital can be daunting whether it be your first time or one of many.
-This information will take you through the steps of planning your hospital stay, the process of being admitted and what to ask when you leave.
+This information will take you through the steps of planning your upcoming admission and some important questions to ask.

 Before going to hospital